MechanicalDragon0687/BAX/README.md

  - Other FIRMs in `sdmc:/firm`, selectable through fastboot3DS if desired.

-These are only examples, you can mix and match as you want - the only requirement is to have BAX somewhere in the boot process, preferably as early as possible.
+These are only examples, you can mix and match as you wish - the only requirement is to have BAX somewhere in the boot process, preferably as early as possible.

-### I get a BUGCHECK thing and a weird error code!
+### I get a "BUG!" thing, some text and a weird error code!
 What do I do?

-Read `docs/bugcheck.md`.
+Read `docs/bug.md`.

 ### Why would I use this?

 I honestly have no idea.
 Do I really have to tell you what you can and can't do?
 Just give it a shot - if you like it, keep it.
-Don't like it - remove it
+Don't like it - remove it.